nhistory/nodejsapi/README.md

 # nodejsapi

 An API to handle patient database with NodeJS back-end connected to a MySQL database server.
+- Track the API performance by using NodeJS logging library Pino.
+- Initiate database and handle by query commands to controll patientdb.

 ## Initial setup